ibexa/documentation-developer/docs/guide/extending_field_type.md

 ## Define Value Object

 Create `Value.php` in `src/FieldType/HelloWorld` directory.
-The Value class of a Field Type is very simple.
-It contains only the basic logic of a Field Type, the rest of it is handled by the `Type` class.
+The Value class of a Field Type contains only the basic logic of a Field Type, the rest of it is handled by the `Type` class.
 For more information about Field Type Value see [Value handling](../../api/field_type_type_and_value/#value-handling).

 The `HelloWorld` Value class should contain: